NitafBar/RockPaperScissorsCV/README.md

 Press 'q' to quit.

 ## How It Works
 The game uses OpenCV to access the webcam and handles image processing and display.
-Then, MediaPipe's hand tracking model is used detect hand landmarks and classify gestures based on finger positions.
+Then, MediaPipe's hand tracking model is used to detect hand landmarks and classify gestures based on finger positions.
 When a valid gesture is detected, a 3 second countdown begins before the computer makes its move.